 of the week.
 As more and more people access the internet at their own pace and time, your

-• Competition is increasing as more and more website are converting to mobile friendly
+traffic doesn’t drop over the weekend increasing your reach and conversion rates. - Competition is increasing as more and more website are converting to mobile friendly

 platforms quickly.
 If you are not moving, chances are that your online presence would left